ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     same destination host from the first step.

-For example, if a DMARC policy query for "blue.example.com" contained "rua=mailto:reports@red.example.net", the host extracted from the latter ("red.example.net") does not match "blue.example.com", so this procedure is enacted.
+For example, if a DMARC policy query for "blue.example.com" contained "rua=mailto:reports@red.example.net", the Organizational Domain host extracted from the latter ("red.example.net") does not match "blue.example.com", so this procedure is enacted.
 A TXT query for "blue.example.com._report._dmarc.red.example.net" is issued.
 If a single reply comes back containing a tag of "v=DMARC1", then the relationship between the two is confirmed.
 Moreover,